-A person appointed with seasonal status to a classification covered by a collective bargaining agreement shall not work in excess of 780 hours in that status in such a class or classes, nor shall that person accumulate more than 780 hours worked in any combination of temporary statuses in any agency or any combination of agencies during a fiscal year.
+A person appointed with seasonal status shall only be given another temporary or seasonal appointment to the extent that the total number of hours worked in all temporary and seasonal appointments in any agency in a fiscal year does not exceed 780 hours.
+[ARC 1568C, IAB 8/6/14, effective 9/10/14]

-11-57.8(8A) Overlap appointment.
+- 11-57.8(8A) Overlap appointment.
 When it is considered necessary to fill a position on an overlap basis pending the separation of an employee, the appointment of a new employee may be made in accordance with these rules for a period not to exceed 60 calendar days.
 An overlap appointment must be in the same class as the authorized position being overlapped, unless otherwise approved by the director.
-Any overlap appointment for a longer period must first be approved by the director.

-11-57.9(8A) Rescinding appointments.
+Any overlap appointment for a longer period must first be approved by the director. - 11-57.9(8A) Noncompetitive appointments for disabled veterans.
+A disabled veteran who satisfactorily completes a federally funded job training program approved by the United States Department of Veterans Affairs in a state agency may be appointed noncompetitively into a vacant position in the job classification in which the veteran has been trained.
+A person who satisfactorily completes the program is eligible for a noncompetitive appointment with that agency for a period of one year.
+The appointment will be made in accordance with 11-subparagraph 54.2(4) "a"(4).
+[ARC 1568C, IAB 8/6/14, effective 9/10/14] - 11-57.10(8A) Rescinding appointments.
 If, after being appointed, it is found that an employee should have been disqualified or removed as provided for in these rules, the appointing authority may rescind the appointment.
-An employee with permanent status may file a grievance in accordance with 11-Chapter 61
+An employee with permanent status may file a grievance in accordance with 11-Chapter 61.

+[ARC 8063B, IAB 8/26/09, effective 9/30/09; ARC 1568C, IAB 8/6/14, effective 9/10/14]

-These rules are intended to implement Iowa Code Supplement sections 8A.401, 8A.402, 8A.411 to 8A.413, 8A.416 to 8A.418, 8A.453, 8A.456 and 8A.458.
+These rules are intended to implement Iowa Code chapter 8A, subchapter IV.